The Meaning and Use of Gross Profit Margin

 Gross profit margin is the percent of revenues that remain after deducting the cost of goods sold:

-Gross Profit Margin = (revenue from sales minus cost of goods sold) ÷ revenue from sales
+Gross Profit Margin = (net sales—cost of goods sold) ÷ net sales

-For example, a company may have sales revenue of $75 million and a cost of goods sold, explained in detail below, of $57 million.
+For example, a company may have sales revenue—or net sales— of $75 million and a cost of goods sold of $57 million.

 So in this instance, the calculation is: